 WASATCH BEHAVIORAL HEALTH JAIL TRANSITION PROGRAM (JTP)

-The Jail Transition Program (JTP) was created in 2016 to help people with mental health issues make a successful transition from jail back into the community.
-Services are offered to individuals who are currently serving time at the Utah County Jail OR who have been released within the past six weeks.
+The Jail Transition Program (JTP) was created in 2016 to help people in Utah County who have served time in the criminal justice system make a successful transition from jail back into the community.

 The JTP office is located at the Food & Care Coalition at 299 E. 900 South in Provo.
-Walk-in times: Mondays, Tuesdays and Thursdays at 1:00 pm and Fridays at 8:30 am.
+Walk-in times: Monday through Friday, 1:00 pm to 3:00 pm.
 It is strongly recommended that you arrive before the start time.
 Call 801-852-3779 for more information.